This article is Sponsored by All Women's Healthcare.

-As summer comes to a close and the air begins to cool to a more bearable temperature, the great outdoors are calling!
-Spending time in nature is not only relaxing; studies show that it actually improves both mental and physical health.
-In fact, the growing field known as โecotherapyโ is about uncovering all the benefits that enjoying nature has to offer.
+Whether you prefer the warm summer sun or the cool breeze of fall, the great outdoors are calling!
+But spending time in nature is not just relaxing, studies show that it actually improves both mental and physical health.
+In fact, the growing field known as “ecotherapy” is about uncovering all the benefits that enjoying nature has to offer.

 When Stanford researchers had one group of people walk in the woods for 90 minutes and one group walk in the city for 90 minutes, they found that the nature walkers had less activity in their subgenual prefrontal cortex after the walk.
 The subgenual prefrontal cortex is the area of the brain that is active when we focus on negative emotions.
 The nature walkers also reported less rumination, or negative thinking, after taking their walk.

-Rumination is a risk factor for depression, so it makes sense that another study found spending at least 30 minutes per week in nature significantly reduced a personโs risk of having depression.
+Rumination is a risk factor for depression, so it makes sense that another study found spending at least 30 minutes per week in nature greatly lessens a person’s risk of having depression.

 Lower blood pressure